 To foster success, we uniquely package our online unconscious bias training course with data analytics and microlearning to allow you to implement a sustained, systematic program to help your learners make better decisions and build and maintain a healthy workplace culture.
 Our program includes:

 - Online Course: A short and engaging video training, educating learners on the dynamics of unconscious bias

 - Guidelines: Best practices and guidelines to help learners reduce unconscious bias in their interactions with co-workers

 - Commitments: An interactive course feature that allows learners to commit to specific best practices to improve workplace processes; feature includes follow-up reminders

-- Data Analysis: qualitative and quantitative data in both a dashboard and executive summary format based on anonymous learner feedback on inclusion at your workplace
+- Data Analysis: qualitative and quantitative data in both a dashboard and executive summary format based on confidential learner feedback on inclusion at your workplace

 - Strategic Inclusion Initiative (SII): A post-program strategy session with an Emtrain culture strategist to review data results, trending employee concerns and opportunities to measurably improve diversity and inclusion (D&I) within the organization; this strategy session can trigger a second session to craft an action plan that addresses known concerns, made visible by the data

 - Ongoing Microlessons: Video and text lessons for ongoing follow-up with learners on these issues and/or for quick remedial deployment to address known problem areas

 Emtrain’s approach to unconscious bias training reflects our diversity of expertise: we’re content developers who understand brain science, we’re culture strategists who understand behaviors, conflict and how to create drama-free workplaces, and we’re lawyers who understand the risks of employment litigation.
 Lastly, we’re experts in user experience and data science, and we apply technology and leverage data science to more effectively manage the impact of unconscious bias scalably within an organization.